-- Attendance: - Achievement Record (academic or otherwise); - Behaviour; - Homework: - Involvement in Extra Curricular Activities; - Special needs (if any); - Development needs (short and long-term development of skills, knowledge or subject areas and experiences); and - Long-term plans and aspirations (targets including progress, career plans and aspirations).
+- Attendance: - Pupil Premium breakdown; expenditure, areas to be targeted and impact; - · Achievement Record (academic or otherwise); - Behaviour; - Homework; - Involvement in Extra Curricular Activities; - Special needs (if any); - Development needs (short and long-term development of skills, knowledge or subject areas and experiences); and - Long-term plans and aspirations (targets including progress, career plans and aspirations).

 The PEP will be updated at least every six months, as part of the Statutory Reviewing process carried out by Children's Social Care.
 The PEP will be stored on the local authority ICS case management system and circulated to all key parties who attended the PEP meeting.
+Termly tracking will need to be relayed to the Virtual School as part of monitoring arrangements.